JohnDeifel/SecurityWebScanner/README.md

 - Domain Age
 - Google Index
 - Website Hosting Location
-- Treated by a link shortener
 - Known malicious link
+- Valid Certificate
+- Web Content
+    * HTML
+- URL features
+    * Treated by a link shortener
-- Invalid Link
+    * Invalid Link
+    * @ symbol found in URL
+    * Redirecting using "//"
+    * Adding Prefix or Suffix Separated by (-) to the Domain